Brain Function

 NGF regenerates brain cells

 Unfortunately, NGF cannot be taken by mouth or injection because it can't pass through the blood-brain barrier.
-But animal experiments suggest it can penetrate the brain via the optic nerve (Prof. Levi-Montalcini took NGF as eye drops) and through the nasal passages as well.
+However, animal experiments suggest it can penetrate the brain via the optic nerve (Prof. Levi-Montalcini took NGF as eye drops) and through the nasal passages as well.

 Luckily, there's a more reliable way to increase NGF.
 You can give the body the raw materials it needs to manufacture more of it in the brain itself.

-And the only foods proven so far to stimulate NGF in the brain are a couple of compounds found in a mushroom called Lion’s Mane.
+The only foods proven so far to stimulate NGF in the brain are a couple of compounds found in a mushroom called Lion’s Mane.

 Lion's mane heightens brain power

 Lion's mane (Hericium erinaceum) is known by many names such as bearded tooth or tree hedgehog due to its strange appearance.
-Unlike regular mushrooms it is ball shaped with soft white cascading strands or tentacles, resembling a pom-pom.
+Unlike regular mushrooms, it is ball-shaped with soft white cascading strands or tentacles, resembling a pom-pom.

-A leading authority on Lion's Mane, Dr. Hirokazu Kawagishi of Shizoka University in Japan, discovered two compounds in the mushroom called hericenones and erinacines.
+A leading authority on Lion's Mane, Dr. Hirokazu Kawagishi of Shizuoka University in Japan, discovered two compounds in the mushroom called hericenones and erinacines.
 These can pass through the blood-brain barrier and set off chemical processes that stimulate the release of NGF.

 An increase in NGF was also seen in the hippocampus of mice, a key area for memory.